Wheaton, Maryland: Designation as a Maryland Arts and Entertainment District

 Wheaton has been designated by the State of Maryland as an Arts and Entertainment District, joining Silver Spring and Bethesda as the third district in Montgomery County to receive the distinction.
 The Arts and Entertainment District designation provides artists working in that area with an income tax break.
 Developers who create spaces for artists to live and work can be exempt from paying certain property taxes on the value of the renovations for up to 10 years.
 Designated districts are exempt from admissions and amusement taxes.
+Every September, the Wheaton Arts Parade & Festival attracts hundreds of visual and performing artists to downtown Wheaton for a parade of floats, bands, dancers, artists and community organizations that has become a local tradition.